lanl-aea/waves/eabm/README.rst

       $ pwd
       path/to/local/git/clone/waves
-      $ conda create --name waves-env --file environment.yml
+      $ conda create --name waves-eabm-env --file environment.yml

 2. Activate the environment

    .. code-block::

-      $ conda activate waves-env
+      $ conda activate waves-eabm-env

 AEA server environments
 =======================

-A minimal environment for the waves project Gitlab-CI jobs is maintained on AEA servers.
+A shared `AEA Compute environment`_ is maintained on AEA servers.
+See the `AEA Compute environment`_ documentation for the official use and activation instructions.
+A minimal activation description is included below for convenience.

 1. Add the AEA modulefiles directory